ActiveCampaign is a very popular email automation tool.

 ActiveCampaign Email Marketing

-People come for ActiveCampaign’s email marketing and stay for everything else.
-Email marketing can be individual emails as campaigns and you can choose from six different types namely:
+People come for ActiveCampaign’s email marketing tool and stay for everything else.
+Email marketing can be individual emails and campaigns.
+You can choose from six different types namely:

 - RSS triggered